-For improved start up performance, wash the indoor coil with a dishwashing detergent.
+For improved start-up performance, wash the indoor coil with dishwashing detergent.

-High Pressure Switch
+High and Low Pressure Switch

-All WHY wall-mounted heat pump series models are supplied with a remote reset for the high and low pressure switch.
-If tripped, the pressure switch may be reset by turning the thermostat off then back on again.
-High pressure switch settings: Opens 650 +/- 15 PSI, Closes 520 +/- 15 PSI.
+All WH Series wall-mounted heat pump models are supplied with a remote reset for the high and low pressure switch.
+If tripped, this pressure switch may be reset by turning the thermostat off then back on again.

-Three Phase Scroll Compresser Start Up Information
+Three Phase Scroll Compressor Start Up Information

 Scroll compressors, like several other types of compressors, will only compress in one rotational direction.
 Direction of rotation is not an issue with single phase compressors since they will always start and run in the proper direction.

 However, three phase compressors will rotate in either direction depending upon phasing of the power.
 Since there is a 50-50 chance of connecting power in such a way as to cause rotation in the reverse direction, verification of proper rotation must be made.
 Verification of proper rotation direction is made by observing that suction pressure drops and discharge pressure rises when the compressor is energized.
 Reverse rotation also results in an elevated sound level over that with correct rotation, as well as substantially reduced current draw compared to tabulated values.